Effective September 2015; Revised June 2022

 To demonstrate this standard, the regulated member will:

-b) Implement screening/assessment procedures and interventions within his/her professional scope of practice and the limitations of personal knowledge and competence.
+b) Implement culturally and linguistically appropriate screening/assessment procedures and interventions within their professional scope of practice and the limitations of personal knowledge and competence.

 c) Ensure contraindications to proposed screening/assessment procedures and interventions are identified, managed and documented.